Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Well, now you got like five different touch points.
 Yes, I would say, Tom Holman, round him up.

-Here's the problem: the Trump administration has admitted they have done illegal deportations.
+Here's the problem.
+The Trump administration has admitted they have done illegal deportations.

-When they brought back Kilmar Armando Obrego Garcia, Kilmar Obrego, give me a break.
-This gangster from Maryland, the Democrat Senator Chris Van Holland, love of his life.
+When they brought back Kilmar Armando Obrego Garcia.
+Kilmar Obrego, give me a break.

-If he's a gangster, why did the the Trump administration bring him back?
+If he's a gangster, why did the Trump administration bring him back?
 He's being prosecuted right now in the United States.
 Why did they bring him back?

 Because some two-bit federal judge made him do it, so now he's being prosecuted here.
-Why would they agree if it was just Trump always disagrees with judges?
-Why would he bring him back?
+Why would they agree if it was...

 Because Trump's not a tyrant like you people always say that he is.
 He follows the law, he listens to the courts, and he works within the system of laws.

-Okay, now,
+Okay, now

 who was the VIP in that round?
 Do we even have to ask?

-sir you get to go to the VIP table great to see you
+Is that our future senator, Mr. not born here american where's he where's he at sir you get to go to the vip table great to see you

-Paolo that's a good name is that Italian all right now that's get him out of our country get him out of our country yeah anti-Italian discrimination okay
+paolo that's a good name is that italian all right now that's get him out of our country get him out of our country yeah anti-italian discrimination okay

-Cesi would you like to go first
+now folks Sesi, would you like to go first?

 Okay, does that do it for you?
 That's it.